The 1949 song “If I Had a Hammer” may sound sweet and old-timey,

 Coming out of the corner of the ring is the Bosch RH328VCQ 1-1/8-Inch SDS Rotary Hammer Kit.

-Some serious fans of this brand of hammer cite its comfort as a winning factor – you won’t experience as much fatigue when drilling, as the hammer’s construction is meant to downplay vibration.
+Some serious fans of Bosch’s hammer cite its comfort as a winning factor.
+Many users say that you won’t experience as much fatigue when drilling for longer periods, as the hammer’s construction is specifically designed for it and meant to downplay vibration for the user.

 - 4,000 blows per minute